rochacon/elastic-nginx/README.md

 Testing
 -------

-To run test you'll need a couple more dependencies:
+To run the test suite you'll need a couple more dependencies:

 ```
 go get github.com/globocom/commandmocker